alexspetty/qcalc/README.md

 This model underpins qCalc’s core logic.
 In particular, it explains why closed repeating cycles that reduce to 9 or 0 carry special significance in the system’s definition of primality, and why integers are treated not as isolated points, but as structured universes that arise through the expansion and contraction of this core polarity cycle.

-> "The first cycle of 9 is not the beginning of number—it is the first closure of form."
-> — A. Petty

 ### Expansion and Contraction